byteZorvin/cairo_counter/README.md

 - Use proper interfaces to be used in the contracts and import them to call each other

 ### Part 2
-- Make both contracts upgradeable and use OZ ownable component to manage the access of increment
+- Make both contracts upgradeable
+- use OZ upgradeable component in one and low level syscall in other to manage the upgradeablility
 - In contract 2
 	- add new storage variable called total_handshakes
 	- add a new function handshake() that first calls the